Astral-C/libgctools/Readme.md

 ## libgctools
-libgctools is a c library (intended to be a static library) for various gamecube formats such as GCM, rarc, and yay0/yaz0
+libgctools is a C library (intended to be a static library) made for use in hacking tools for gamecube games.

-## The ReWrite Branch
+## Planned Features
-The point of the rewrite branch is to make it so that I can work on rewriting libgctools to be a more clean library than it is now while leaving the old version as is for people to use while this one is in the works.
+ - Reading and Creating Gamecube disc image files

-## TODO
+ - Reading and Writing rarc/arc files
-- Finalize current GCcontext
+ - Yay0/Yaz0 Compression and Decompression

-- Readd rarc loading based on new rarc structures
+## Current TODO
-- Add yay/yaz decompression
+ - Find out what I was fixing previously
-- Test rarc loading, decoding if compressed, and dumping
+ - Clean up code
-- Plan out gcm
+ - Begin work on yay/yaz compression